halfmonty/VPNWatcher/README.md

 VPNWatcher
 ---------------------

-VPNWatcher is a small tool to make sure that certain programs only run when you are connected do a VPN.
+VPNWatcher is a small tool to make sure that configured programs only run when you are connected do a VPN.
 It's designed to quietly run in the background and only jump into action when you lose your VPN connection.